top of page

 "Tayaa! that is when he saw the big sky hunter shoot an arrow across the firmament.
 It was an onwaachigewin anang (prophecy star)!"

-Summer turned into fall and fall turned into winter.
-Now the wiindigoog had left life had returned to normal.
-Peace and stability had returned to the land.
-One night in Manidoo-Giizisoons (Little Spirit Moon) Jiingwan walked outside and looked at the Gaa-biboonikaan (Winter Bringer constellation) in the southwestern sky and tayaa! that is when he saw the big sky hunter shoot an arrow across the firmament.
-It was an onwaachigewin anang (prophecy star)!¹¹
+Summer transitioned into fall, and fall into winter.
+With the wiindigoog gone, life had returned to normal, bringing peace and stability back to the land.
+One night during Manidoo-Giizisoons (Little Spirit Moon), Jiingwan stepped outside and gazed at the Gaa-biboonikaan (Winter Bringer constellation) in the southwestern sky.
+Tayaa!
+That was when he witnessed the great sky hunter shoot an arrow across thefirmament.
+It was an onwaachigewin anang (prophecy star)! ¹¹

-Suddenly the star came to a halt straight above him, its flame growing to a climax before it diminished and died away in the distance.
-Straining his eyes he could faintly see the slight blue shimmer of its tail going as it seemed to him in the direction of the frozen river.
-He knew it was a sign, that the meteor was a message wrapped in flame and dust.
-He got his drum out and walked into the direction of the bend in the river where he had encountered the abinoojiinyag, who now lay peacefully asleep in his wiigiwaam.
+Suddenly, the star stopped directly above him, its flame reaching a peak before fading and disappearing into the distance.
+Straining his eyes, he could just make out the faint blue shimmer of its tail moving, as it seemed to him, toward the frozen river.
+He recognized it as a sign, understanding that the meteor was a message wrapped in flame and dust.
+He took out his drum and walked toward the bend in the river where he had met the abinoojiinyag, who now lay peacefully asleep in his wiigiwaam.

-Once there, he noticed the beach and the silver aspen trees it was lined with were bathing in a brilliant blue light.
-He sat down on the sand and made a campfire.
-Next, he took his hand drum out of its case.
-Suddenly the light turned from blue to a very bright yellow.
-It almost blinded him.
-He sensed the flames of the campfire dancing on his cheeks and forehead.
-With eyes closed he started to drum and, in a high-pitched voice, he chanted his song.
+Upon arrival, he observed that the beach and the silver aspen trees lining it were illuminated by a radiant blue light.
+He settled on the sand and built a campfire.
+Then, he retrieved his hand drum from its case.
+Abruptly, the light shifted from blue to a dazzling yellow, nearly blinding him.
+He felt the campfire's flames flicker against his cheeks and forehead.
+With his eyes shut, he began to drum and chanted his song in a high-pitched voice.

 Niin jiingwan.